 Ask what your depressed loved one needs.
 Be direct.
 Unless you ask, you just won't know what your friend or loved one wants from you.

 Don't try to solve the problem on your own.
 Your loved one needs professional help from a doctor or therapist to get better.
-Depression is a real illness.
+Depression is a medical illness.
 You wouldn't try to cure a friend's diabetes on your own.
 You shouldn't try curing depression, either.

 Offer to help with the practical things.
 People who are depressed are easily overwhelmed.
 Everyday stuff -- dressing the kids for school, grocery shopping, or laundry -- may feel like too much.
 So pitch in.
 Sometimes practical help can make a big difference.